Matures early and has a very high yield of perfect onions.

 Soil and site:

-Onion – Golden Bear F1 requires a reasonably fertile soil with a good tilth and excellent drainage.
+Onion – Globo requires a reasonably fertile soil with a good tilth and excellent drainage.
 If you have a heavy, wet soil it is essential that you make a raised bed to avoid potential disease problems.
 They should not receive fresh or semi-decomposed manure.
 A dressing of well-decomposed garden compost is beneficial.
 The ideal pH for onions is 6.5-7.5 so you may have to apply ground limestone or even better calcified seaweed.
 Onions prefer an open, sunny site.

 Sowing and planting: